 Duration of this test is not to be less than 5 minutes at the maximum pressure.
-This pressure value will be annotated.

 The mechanical joint test specimens used in tightness test in 5.6.1, may be used for the burst test provided they have passed the tightness test.

-The specimen may have small deformation whilst under test pressure, but no leakage or visible cracks are permitted.
+The specimen may exhibit a small deformation whilst under test pressure, but no leakage or visible cracks are permitted.